 In fact, it's conjectured by many that the Troubadours, who first pioneered its use in their songs and ballads, borrowed rhyme from the Arabic poets of Spain.
-Some medieval Latin poets had already begun to use rhyme rather than the syllable-length-based metres employed by Green and Latin poets before that, though, so the question is a controversial one.
+Some medieval Latin poets had already begun to use rhyme rather than the syllable-length-based metres employed by Greek and Latin poets before that, though, so the question is a controversial one.

 I don't want to seem as if I'm splitting hairs or trying to bury the argument in pure historical detail.
-If the "Queen's English" society are solely interested in the rules of poetry in English, I think there may be certain problems with their argument even then.
+If the "Queen's English" society are solely interested in the rules of poetry in English, I think there may be certain problems with their argument even there.

 Is blank verse, the standard English iambic pentameter, "poetic"?
 Shakespeare, singled out for special praise above, very seldom wrote in rhyme.
 In his songs and sonnets, yes, but not in his plays.
 Is the concluding couplet the only piece of "poetry" in his scenes?
 Do his plays become less poetic as the metre gets looser and harder to scan?
 By that argument, "Two Gentlemen of Verona" (an early, very regularly written play, in careful accentual pentameters) is closer to poetry than late masterpieces such as "King Lear" or "Hamlet."